hketepalli-resilient/archimedes-tech-test/README.md

 The target date format for the CSV is: `YYYY-MM-DD`

-The optional parameters for the CLI are:
+If the operator cannot be found, "Unknown" should be displayed as the operator field.

+If the number is absent, "Withheld" should be displayed as the number field.

+The program can accept parameters:
 - filter by date range, e.g. only generate a CSV for the calls between the `2020-06-30` (inclusive) and `2020-09-15` (inclusive)
 - sorting by date

-Optional sortings:
-- sorting by risk score
+- [OPTIONAL] sorting by risk score
-- sorting by operator
+- [OPTIONAL] sorting by operator

-The names of the CLI and the CLI parameters are free of choice.

-## Internal notes

-- only few items
-- operator out of range => "Unknown"
-- no cli => rule put "Unknown" as operator and "withheld" as cli

 ## What we expect

-TODO
-- clean code
+- clean code practices
+- relevant usage of software design patterns
-- test coverage
+- relevant test coverage
 - simple README to explain how to run your program
 - regular committing to see your thoughts process

 ## Input and output samples

-TODO - links to JSON and CSV files
+- the calls JSON data file: `data/calls.json`
+- the operators JSON data file: `data/operators.json`

 ## Instructions to send the code source

 You have one week to build your program, it should not take longer than 2 hours of your time.

+Please feel free to reach us out if you have any questions/doubts.

 Options at your convenience:
 - send us the link of your git repo